JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 If you don't use Gradle or Maven, make sure you have `kotlin-reflect.jar` in the classpath of your project.
-In other supported cases (IntelliJ IDEA projects, using command-line compiler or Ant), it is added by default unless `-no-reflect` compiler option is specified.
+In other supported cases (IntelliJ IDEA projects, using command-line compiler or Ant), it is added by default.
+In command-line compiler and Ant, you can use `-no-reflect` compiler option to exclude `kotlin-reflect.jar` from the classpath.

 ## Class references